LouaieRbiha/Quizar_Backend/README.md

-# Quiz App
+# Test Plateform

-Server for Quiz application.
+Server for Test plateform.

 ## 📖 Table of Contents